hailelagi/opal/README.md

 # Opal

-A PGP encryption and decryption library via NIF bindings in [sequoia](https://crates.io/crates/sequoia-openpgp)
+A PGP encryption and decryption library via NIF bindings in [sequoia](https://crates.io/crates/sequoia-openpgp).
+This project started as a part of [spawnfest 2022](https://github.com/spawnfest/opal)

-## Time Limit

-I initially started building something completely different, however towards the end of the hackathon I decided to try to build this instead, as I got stuck coming up with a good idea for the initial LiveView esque project.

 ## Usecase/Example